Parameter Estimation and Seasonal Modification of the Fractional Poisson Process with Application to Vorticity Extremes over the North Atlantic: Simulation Study

 \section{Simulation Study}

 In this section, we first examine the selection of quantiles for the QB estimator in a simulation study.
 Afterward, we compare the performances of the log-moment (LM), maximum likelihood (ML), Cramèr-von Mises (CM), quantile least squares (QLS) and quantile-based (QB) estimators.
 The R ~\citep{R} package \texttt{MittagLeffleR} ~\citep{MittagLeffleR} was used to generate observations from a Mittag-Leffler distribution and to compute the log-moment and maximum likelihood estimators.
+The R code used in this simulation study is available via the link provided in the Data Availability Statement.